gwenblum/Riverbed-Community-Toolkit/NetProfiler/Cisco-ACI_Integration/README.md

-## NetProfiler Cisco ACI integration - mapping ACI EPGs to NetProfiler Host Groups
+## Riverbed NPM integration with Cisco ACI - mapping ACI EPGs to Host Groups in Riverbed NetProfiler and Riverbed AppResponse

-The following cookbook contains a description of a workflow on how to create **NetProfiler** Host Groups based on the endpoint groups defined within a **Cisco ACI** instance.
-The mechanism has now been extended to include the ability to create and update Host Groups in an **AppResponse** instance within the same framework.
+The following cookbook contains a description of a workflow on how to create Host Groups in **Riverbed NetProfiler** based on the endpoint groups defined within a **Cisco ACI** instance.
+The mechanism has been extended to include the ability to create and update Host Groups in an **Riverbed AppResponse** instance within the same framework.

 ## Workflow overview

 <img src="images/workflows.png" width="50%"/>

 ## Prerequisites

 1. A host with Docker installed, e.g. a Linux host, and sufficient access to create and run Docker containers
-2. A NetProfiler instance with OAuth credentials available for a user able to create and modify Host Groups (created via Administration > OAuth Access)
+2. A NetProfiler instance with OAuth code credentials available for a user able to create and modify Host Groups (created via Administration > OAuth Access)
 3. And/or an instances of AppResponse with credentials for a user able to manage Host Group definitions
 4. Access to the source Cisco ACI APIC with suitable credentials

 ## Workflow description

 The workflow represented above consists of the following parts:
 1. Docker container which runs the [Cisco ACI toolkit](https://developer.cisco.com/codeexchange/github/repo/datacenter/acitoolkit).
 2. Docker container which runs [MySQL](https://www.mysql.com) server.
-2. Docker container which runs [Ansible](https://www.ansible.com/) and SteelScript which is used to configure the NetProfiler and/or AppResponse instances.
+2. Docker container which runs [Ansible](https://www.ansible.com/) and [SteelScript](https://github.com/riverbed/steelscript) which is used to configure the NetProfiler and/or AppResponse instances.

 The Cisco ACI toolkit contains a script [aci_endpointtracker](https://acitoolkit.readthedocs.io/en/latest/endpointtracker.html) which extracts all the endpoints from an indicated Tenant and stores them into a MySQL table (endpoints) with the following structure:
 ```